sebiinfo/Authentification-System/Weekly reports/VictorLasocki.md

 **Aim for next week:**
 - Finish setting up OpenCV
 - Using what I have learned we will be able to do in QT, to complete the plan of what we want the final interface to look like made by Paula
-- Look into more complex elements of the UI
+- Look into more complex elements of the UI and implementing placeholder functions and classes
-- Research possibilities of expanding the desktop app to a mobile app on iOS and Android devices